DidarVi/DidarVi/README.md

 - 👯 I’m looking to collaborate on this project. **3D object Detection**

-- 🤝 I’m looking for help with deep-learning project **3D object Detection**
+- 🤝 I’m looking for help with a deep-learning project **3D object Detection**

 - 👨‍💻 All of my projects are available at [https://github.com/DidarVi](https://github.com/DidarVi)